AmeenKhawaja/portfolio/README.md

 # Design Choice
 - I personally enjoy looking at bland colours as it goes easy on my eyes
-- For my website, I decided to go with a more "minimalist" approach meaning I did not include too many bright gradient-colours, designs, photos, etc (personal preference)
+- For my website, I decided to go with a more "minimalist" approach meaning I did not include too many bright gradient-colours, designs, photos, etc (my personal preference)

 # Version